How do I cite a data table?

-To cite a table, follow the MLA template of core elements to create a works-cited-list entry for its source.
+To cite a table, follow the MLA format template to create a works-cited-list entry for its source.
 The following example is an entry for a census report on language course enrollments:

 The MLA’s latest census of postsecondary institutions in the United States shows that 50.6% of the nation’s 1,562,179 enrollments in foreign language courses were in Spanish (Goldberg et al. 39 [table 6]).
 That is, enrollments in Spanish account for more enrollments in foreign language courses than all the other languages combined, putting Spanish “in a class of its own” (4).